This is a review of a trip I took in January 2020, which could be my last significant travel for a long while in this pandemic world.

 After Netherlands, Atsushi and I went to Helsinki to meet with Mistletoe investment partner Lifeline Ventures, and one of their startups Solar Foods.
 This startup is in stealth mode, so we had to meet in a disguised secret location, and we didn’t take many photos of their test facility.

 Solar Foods aims to break the ancient links between agriculture and food.
 By using a unique bacteria and precision fermentation, their initial results show they can produce protein at about one tenth the ecological footprint of plant-based protein.
-We smelt the product, which has a umami scent, and a prominent Guardian journalist wrote that the Solar Foods protein pancake tasted just like any other pancake.
+We smelt the product, which has a umami scent, and the Sony Award winning journalist and zoologist George Monbiot wrote that the Solar Foods protein pancake tasted just like any other pancake.

 Solar Foods is working with the European Space Agency to create food production for space flights and for food production on Mars in the future